apache/brpc/docs/en/server.md

 It's not an error, it's a common warning representing that remote side has closed the connection(EOF).
 This log might be useful for debugging problems.

-Closed by default.
+Disabled by default.
 Set gflag -log_connection_close to true to enable it. ([modify at run-time](flags.md#change-gflag-on-the-fly) is supported)

 ### Q: Why does setting number of threads at server-side not work

 All brpc servers in one process [share worker pthreads](#Number-of-worker-pthreads), If multiple servers are created, number of worker pthreads is probably the maxmium of their ServerOptions.num_threads.

-### Q: Why does client-side latency much larger than the server-side one
+### Q: Why do client-side latencies much larger than the server-side ones

-server-side worker pthreads may be not enough and requests are signicantly delayed.
-Read [Server debugging](server_debugging.md) for tips and steps on debugging server-side issues.
+server-side worker pthreads may not be enough and requests are significantly delayed.
+Read [Server debugging](server_debugging.md) for steps on debugging server-side issues quickly.

 ### Q: Program may crash and generate coredumps unexplainable after switching to brpc

 brpc server runs code in bthreads with stacksize=1MB by default, while stacksize of pthreads is 10MB.
 It's possible that programs running normally on pthreads may meet stack overflow on bthreads.

-NOTE: It does mean that coredump of programs is likely to be caused by "stack overflow".
-Just because it's easy and quick to verify this factor and exclude the possibility.
+NOTE: It does mean that coredump of programs is likely to be caused by "stack overflow" on bthreads.
+We're talking about this simply because it's easy and quick to verify this factor and exclude the possibility.

 Solution: Add following gflags to adjust the stacksize.
 For example: `--stack_size_normal=10000000 --tc_stack_normal=1`.
 The first flag sets stacksize to 10MB and the second flag sets number of stacks cached by each worker pthread (to prevent reusing from global each time)